-But before you even take a look at heating equipment, its important to get the housing right.
+But before you even take a look at heating equipment, it's important to get the housing right.
 Housing is a massive part of heating because different materials insulate heat better than others.
-For a leopard gecko, we recommend a well ventilated wooden vivarium which is perfect for dry heats and well insulated instead of plastic of glass terrariums.
+For a leopard gecko, we recommend a well ventilated wooden vivarium that is perfect for dry heat and well-insulated instead of plastic or glass terrariums.

 Leopard geckos aren't big fans of basking like bearded dragons are.
 Much smaller and more of a prey species in terms of their natural pecking order, they don't tend to lie around waiting to get eaten.
 This has meant that they have evolved to grab their heat from below, on their underside.

 For this reason, we recommend a heat mat as a source of adequate heat.
 Ideally, this should cater for around half the vivarium, allowing your leo to choose whether it wants to be warmer or colder.